ni/nimble/packages/nimble-components/src/dialog/specs/README.md

     - Included in initial styling pass: Yes
     - Rationale: This is critical for using a dialog
 - Footer buttons
-    - Included in initial styling pass: Yes, but hiding the footer when it contains no buttons will not be supported
+    - Included in initial styling pass: Yes
     - Rationale: These buttons are required for interacting with the dialog.
-We will not support hiding the footer entirely because this is not required until we have support for a close button.
     - Additional details:
-        - There will be support for left-aligned buttons, centered buttons, and right-aligned buttons
+        - The footer container will have a `flex` layout to allow a client to easily align buttons in the appropriate place within the footer.
+There will not be explicit slots within the dialog for the various alignments of buttons in the footer.
         - There will be no connection between the `prevent-dismiss` attribute on the dialog and the state of the buttons because the dialog will not make any assumptions about the action associated with any button slotted in the footer.
         - There will be no automatic applying of an `appearance` to any of the buttons.
 It is the client's responsibility to specify the appropriate `appearance` for all buttons slotted in the footer.
+        - If no buttons are slotted in the footer, the horizontal separator between the footer and content will be removed.
+The height of the footer will also be adjusted to align with the visual design spec.

 Shadow DOM: